For professionals with ADHD · Live Group Program · Cohort 9 Opening Soon

 • This program is designed for adults with ADHD, and focuses on managing ADHD in your career.

-Formal diagnosis not required.
+Formal diagnosis is not required.

 • Disclosure is a personal choice, and we respect your decision to be private about your ADHD diagnosis.